sst/guide/_chapters/load-the-state-from-the-session.md

 layout: post
 title: Load the State from the Session
 date: 2017-01-15 00:00:00
 description: To keep a user logged in to Amazon Cognito in our React.js app, we are going to load the user session in the App component state.
-We load the session in componentDidMount using the Auth.currentSession() Amplify method.
+We load the session in componentDidMount using the AWS Amplify Auth.currentSession() method.
 context: frontend
 code: frontend
 comments_id: 40